 St. Agnes School is committed to providing school environments that promote and protect children’s health, well-being, and ability to learn by supporting healthy eating, nutrition education, physical activity, and integrated school-based wellness.

 See the following link for the St. Agnes Catholic School Wellness Policy: http://datacentral.ksde.org/

 Wellness Committee Members

-If you are interested in getting involved with the Wellness Committee, please email Ashley Rohr at email@example.com
+If you are interested in getting involved with the Wellness Committee, please email Katelyn Spielman at firstname.lastname@example.org

-In August, the 2nd grader’s learned about good handwashing technique and ways to stay healthy.
+In August and September, students in preschool through 2nd grade learned about good handwashing techniques and ways to stay healthy.

 Stress Relief Education: During counselor lessons, students learn healthy ways to calm down when feeling stress and anxiety.
 In class, we practice slow belly breathing and using positive self-talk.
 Other healthy coping strategies we discuss include exercising or doing an outdoor activity, reading, drawing, listening to music, and talking about your feelings to someone you trust.

 Jump Rope/Hoops for Heart: Students will learn how to care for their hearts while helping the American Heart Association collect lifesaving donations to fight the nation’s #1 cause of death: Heart Disease.

 Think First: In September, Think First came to teach the students in 1st-8th grade about using a seat belt, sports and recreation safety, helmet usage, motor-vehicle safety, and water safety.